 If the political price milk producers are willing to pay is greater than the political price offered by the consumers of milk, we will get milk price supports.
 If the price sugar growers are willing to pay is higher than the one offered by sugar consumers, we will get sugar quotas.
 We get bad government – or if you like, we get government failure –not because of bad leaders.
 We get bad government because of inequality in the pressures put on elected officials.

 Furthermore, Phil Porter and I discovered that small differences in political prices lead to large welfare losses – much larger than what we would ordinarily expect to find in the private sector.

-However, by the last decade of the 20th century, 95% of all the countries in the world had a social security system that looked structurally identical to ours.
+However, by the end of the 20th century, 95% of all the countries in the world had a social security system that looked structurally identical to ours.
 If you stop and think about that for a moment, it’s hard to conclude that social security owes much to the personality or leadership of any one politician in any particular country.
 It would appear that forces are at work that are independent of individual leaders.
-Similarly, the fact that 30 countries have fully or partially privatized their social security systems in the past 20 years suggests that countervailing forces are now at work — again, independent of individual personalities.
+Similarly, the fact that 30 countries have fully or partially privatized their social security systems in the past 20 years suggests that countervailing forces are now at work – again, independent of the individual personalities of politicians.

 In the idealized public choice model, candidates don’t matter.
 Who is elected doesn’t matter.
-All that matters are the tradeoffs that the economy permits and the willingness of interest groups to reward politicians for manipulating those tradeoffs.
+The only function of candidates is to get us to the equilibrium set of public policies.
+Beyond that, all that matters are the two types of things that determine those policies: the tradeoffs that the economy permits and the willingness of interest groups to reward politicians for manipulating those tradeoffs.

 What are the public policy implications of all this?
 There is government failure as well as market failure.
 In deciding how much power to give to politicians, we must compare the likelihood and magnitude of the two.
 In the last analysis, prudence is going to suggest that we constitutionally limit the types of decisions politicians are allowed to make.